Installing Envoy

 Podman installation supports using Envoy by passing the --envoy|-e flag to start_command.sh when creating your pod.
 If you build custom images, you must provide the Envoy binary to build_images.sh.

 By default, Envoy on Podman will use the same TLS certificate as all other processes on the dh-infra pod.
-You may optionally place a "signing certificate and private key" PEM formatted envoy.pem bundle in the --tls-volume directory passed to start_command.sh.
+You may optionally place a PEM-formatted envoy.pem bundle containing the certificate chain and private key in the --tls-volume directory passed to start_command.sh.

 Install Envoy on native installations